Kyphosis

 Treatment

 Most people with kyphosis don’t need treatment.
-Risks can be limited by increasing calcium intake, and doing weight-bearing exercise to strengthen bones.
+Risks can be limited by increasing calcium intake and doing weight-bearing exercises to strengthen bones.
 If intervention is needed, an orthopedic brace may prevent further curvature in growing children.
 In very few cases, spinal fusion surgery may straighten and stabilize the spine.